substrait-io/substrait-java/examples/substrait-spark/README.md

 ## How does this work in practice?

-Once Spark SQL and Spark DataFrame APIs queries have been created, Spark's optimized query plan can be used generate Substrait plans; and Substrait Plans can be executed on a Spark cluster.
+Once Spark SQL and Spark DataFrame APIs queries have been created, Spark's optimized query plan can be used to generate Substrait plans; and Substrait Plans can be executed on a Spark cluster.
 Below is a description of how to use this library; there are two sample datasets included for demonstration.

 The most commonly used logical relations are supported, including those generated from all the TPC-H queries, but there are currently some gaps in support that prevent all the TPC-DS queries from being translatable.